 Some key things to note:

-- In January 2018, all trash generated in Ramsey and Washington Counties is, by law, required to be delivered to the R&E Center for handling waste.
+In January 2018, all trash generated in Ramsey and Washington counties is, by law, required to be delivered to the Recycling & Energy Center (R&E Center) for handling waste.

-- Haulers pay a per-ton fee for disposal of waste at a transfer station, processing facility, or landfill.
-For waste delivered to the Recycling & Energy Center in Newport (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.
+Haulers pay a per-ton fee for disposal of waste at a transfer station, processing facility or landfill.
+For waste delivered to the R&E Center in Newport (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.